hydro-informatics/hydro-informatics.github.io/_sources/get-started/geo.md

 (qgis-conda-install)=
 ### Install QGIS conda Environment

-In [*Anaconda Prompt*](../get-started/ide.html#anaconda), you can create a new environment to specifically use QGIS features (i.e., tools and scripts) including its raster calculator.
+In {ref}`Anaconda Prompt <anaconda>`, you can create a new environment to specifically use QGIS features (i.e., tools and scripts) including its raster calculator.
 The environment is featured by *Open Data Cube* ([read more](https://datacube-qgis.readthedocs.io/en/latest/installation.html) and can be installed as follows:

 ```
 conda create  -c conda-forge -n qgiscube python=3.6 qgis=3 datacube